TheArjunAgarwal/sem3-notes/agth.typ

 #definition(title:"Pareto Optimal (PO)")[
   $A$ is Pareto optimal if there is no $B$ such that $B succ A$.

-  Basically, $A$ is PO if you cannot make some agents better off without making enyone worse off.
+  Basically, $A$ is PO if you cannot make some agents better off without making anyone worse off.
 ]

-Note, PO always exists and the proof if by the fact that giving everything to the same agent does achive that.
+Note, PO always exists and the proof if by the fact that giving everything to the same agent does achieve that.

 #definition(title: "Social Welfare")[
   Social welfare of allocation $A$ is